 Sticking with our COVID example, one of the research methods we would use would be one-on-one interviews with a variety of people, from different backgrounds to give us a good sampling of each group’s perspectives.
 This allows us to see where we can leverage opportunities and solve for barriers.

 It’s important to note, there’s a fluidity in the process here and not one size fits all.
-The research will give us a sense of the user’s path but the output for this could depend on the information we have and the parties affected.
+The research will give us a sense of a person’s path but the output for this could depend on the information we have and the parties affected.
 For example, a Journey Map of the current experience may be necessary to see the gaps in the process and illuminate the solutions that could help fill those gaps.
 A Journey Map would also allow us to map a person’s emotions along their path, allowing us to see where additional guidance or positive reinforcement might be needed — via Behavioral Change approaches.

 Depending on the engagement, a Playbook might be necessary.
 Based on the research and work we’ve done this serves as a guide on how to run everything regarding a service or a product.
 It’s typically handed off at the end to equip a team to continue to do the work.